lianjinsuper/lianjinsuper.github.io/_posts/Aboutme/2015-04-26-web-now-online.md

 layout: no_title
 title:
 category: aboutme
-description: With the help of my friend, finally it launched !
+description: With the help of my friend 王兆国, finally this website has launched !
+Copyright Jin Lian 2015.
 ---

 Welcome to Jin's web !
 This is a website of Jin Lian (廉晋).
 I am a PhD research in Complex photonic systems group ( <a href="http://cops.nano-cops.com/">COPS</a>.), Unversity of Twente.
 You can find more information of me in <a href="/aboutme">About me</a>.
 Thanks to the help of my friend Zhaoguo Wang (王兆国), this web is launched finally.